WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Experiments

 \subsection{Ablation Study}

-We created different variations of WaveGNN to understand the effectiveness of its different components: \textit{w/o short-term} and \textit{w/o long-term} variants remove the $A_S$ and $A_L$ similarity matrices, so that the short- and long-term inter-series relationships are not considered, respectively.
-The \textit{w/o inter-series} variant excludes the graph message passing part, so neither of the inter-series similarity measures are considered, while the \textit{w/o intra-series} variant removes the transformer-based module and simply aggregates the observation embeddings for each sensor to obtain a univariate sequence embedding.
-Finally, the \textit{w/o temporal encoding} variant discards the temporal encoding module and uses a simple positional encoding for the Transformer, and the \textit{w/o decay rate} variant removes WaveGNN's decay mechanism, aggregating the output sequence embedding of the Transformer with equal weights, thus treating all observations in a sequence equally.
+We created different variations of WaveGNN to understand the effectiveness of its components: \textit{w/o short-term} and \textit{w/o long-term} variants remove the $A_S$ and $A_L$ similarity matrices, so that the short- and long-term inter-series relationships are not considered, respectively.
+The \textit{w/o inter-series} variant excludes the graph message passing part, so neither of the inter-series similarity measures are considered, while the \textit{w/o intra-series} variant removes the transformer-based module and simply averages the observation embeddings for each sensor to obtain a univariate sequence embedding.
+Finally, the \textit{w/o temporal encoding} variant discards the temporal encoding module and uses a simple positional encoding for the Transformer, and the \textit{w/o decay rate} variant removes WaveGNN's decay mechanism, aggregating the output sequence embedding of the Transformer with equal weights, thereby treating all sequence observations equally.

 Table~\ref{tab:ablation_pam_results} presents the results of the ablation study on the PAM dataset, showing the impact of removing various components of WaveGNN.
-Our findings indicate that all components contribute to improved performance, with the most significant drops occurring when inter-series and intra-series relationships are removed, leading to performance decreases of 33.8\% and 13.2\% in weighted F1 score, respectively.
+Our findings indicate that all components contribute to improved performance, with the most significant drops occurring when inter-series and intra-series relationships are removed, leading to performance decreases of 35.3\% and 15.1\% in weighted F1 score, respectively.
 This shows the importance of simultaneously addressing both intra-variable dynamics and inter-variable dependencies to effectively model irregular datasets.

 Interestingly, the removal of dynamic short-term dependencies has a greater negative impact on performance than the removal of long-term dependencies.
 This outcome is intuitive, as short-term dependencies between sensors within the current input window are often more critical than long-term dependencies, given their specificity to the individual sample and time window, rather than being generalized across all samples and time periods.
 For example, the relationship between a patient's heart rate and blood sugar level during a particular time window might differ from the typical pattern usually seen in that patient, possibly due to the effects of medication or other factors, making it more relevant to focus on these short-term dependencies.